Giovanni Reyna: 2019–20 season: Breakthrough

 On December 5, Reyna scored his second Bundesliga goal against Eintracht Frankfurt, with a near post finish just inside the 18-yard box.
-This goal made him the second youngest American to score twice in the league after current Chelsea winger Christian Pulisic did so for the same club as Reyna, Borussia Dortmund.
+This goal made him the second youngest American to score twice in the league after Christian Pulisic did so for the same club as Reyna, Borussia Dortmund.
 On December 22, he was voted the U.S. Soccer's Young Male Player of the Year for 2020.

 Reyna was a second-half substitute for Dortmund in their 4–1 victory over RB Leipzig in the 2021 DFB-Pokal Final on May 13, 2021.
 His involvement in the match marks him as the youngest American to appear in a domestic cup final in Europe, a record previously held by his international teammate Christian Pulisic.

-2021–22 season: Injuries
+For his strong youth performances, he was on the final shortlist for the 2021 Golden Boy; finishing 6th, and 2021 Kopa Trophy; finishing 9th.

+2021–2023: Super-sub and injuries

 On July 28, 2021, Dortmund announced that Reyna would wear the number 7 shirt for the upcoming season, previously worn by Jadon Sancho.
 On August 27, he became the youngest player to make 50 Bundesliga appearances during the league match against Hoffenheim.
 Reyna suffered a series of injuries that caused him to miss the majority of the 2021–22 season.

-2022–23 season

-Returning from injuries, on September 6, 2022, Reyna became the first American player to provide two assists in a Champions League match in a 3–0 win against Copenhagen.
+On September 6, 2022, Reyna became the first American player to provide two assists in a Champions League match in a 3–0 win against Copenhagen.
+Returning from injuries, on October 22, he scored his first Bundesliga goal in 421 days, adding to a 5–0 victory against VfB Stuttgart.
+Returning from the 2022 FIFA World Cup, on January 22, 2023, he scored a game-winning goal off the bench against FC Augsburg in the 78th minute, winning 4–3.
+Three days later, he scored another game-winning goal off the bench in stoppage time in the 93rd minute against Mainz 05, winning 2–1.

+Coming into his final season match against Mainz, Reyna had the second best minute-per-goal ratio of a top five European league player for the 2022–23 season after Erling Haaland.
+On May 27, during the final game of the 2022–23 Bundesliga where Dortmund was in first place, Reyna came off the bench in the 63rd minute when Dortmund were 2–0 down against Mainz 05 and created two assists to level the game 2–2.
+The game ended in a draw and Dortmund was the league runner-up to Bayern.
+Reyna finished the season with four assists and his highest Bundesliga goal amount with seven goals, five of which were as a substitute.